Should I adopt a kitten? Nine things to consider.

 It is very important to be willing to be patient for the first few months of owning a cat.
 Some cats will be comfortable and sleeping in bed with you day one, some will hide under the bed for two weeks coming out only to go to the bathroom and roam the house at night.
 (Yes, those were the situations with my two cats…night and day!).

 A scared kitten is in an unfamiliar place and just as he/she is thinking of warming up to this new stranger, the stranger gets mad and gets rid of him/her.
 That cat is scarred for the rest of its life and being afraid of being ditched and left.
 And as for you, the owner, you are left without a cat sad and frustrated.
-Whereas if you would have kept an open mind that the cat was a little different and required more time to get comfortable, you could have the companion of a lifetime.
+Whereas if you would have kept an open mind that the cat was a little different.
+And understood it required more time to get comfortable, you could have the companion of a lifetime.

-9. Make sure you have everything on the list for a happy cat!
+9. Kitten Adoption Check 9: Make sure you have everything on the list for a happy cat!

 Potential Future Cat Lovers and Owners